donchocska/AirportFlights/README.md

 *You have to run 'h2w' file from step 2 always when you restart your PC.
 *You have to install Java Runtime Environment.

-Login for admin:
+Login as admin:
 username: admin
 password: admin

-Login for worker:
+Login as worker:
 username: demo
 password: demo